Promo code FLASH15 applied for 15% off!

 Follow these steps to achieve your goal of becoming a real estate agent in the US:

-1. Verify your eligibility: Ensure you meet the legal residency and work authorization requirements in your state.
+1. Verify your eligibility: Ensure you meet your state’s citizenship, tax ID, lawful presence, and work authorization requirements.

 2. Complete pre-licensing education: Enroll in a state-approved real estate course, typically requiring 60-180 hours of study.

-4. Submit your application: Provide all necessary documents, including proof of legal presence and fingerprints for a background check.
+4. Submit your application: Provide all necessary documents, including any tax ID, lawful presence, work authorization, and fingerprint requirements your state requires for a background check.

 Benefits of a real estate career for non-citizens